Skip to content

 some blue text

-Open the Three Datasets in Edge
+Open the Three Datasets in conode

 The only view in our graph at this point is the "Home" view, containing the taxonomy of each dataset (see starting views).
 Our goal is to get these three heterogeneous